Aman21v/fps-game-repo/README.md

 its a game about fps shooting one player.
 This repository contains a basic FPS game build in Unity.
+The background music is a wind ambience.